jameslittle230/jameslittle.me-archive/_posts/2019-08-24-cors-debug.md

 I've been thinking ([and writing](/blog/2019/cors-1)) about CORS recently because there's a CORS error on the Bowdoin Orient's site.
 The stylesheets for loading the Orient's fonts are coming up with a CORS error in the Firefox console, while the Chrome console shows CORS errors for both the stylesheet and the font files.

-I thought the fix would be fairly easy but a quick diagnostic showed that it's a little more complicated.
-I'm not sure what the fix is, but I'm going to try to outline my thought process while fixing it to give a sense of how I think about debugging.
+I thought the solution would be fairly easy, but a quick diagnostic showed that it's a little more complicated than originally expected.
+As I write this, I'm not sure what needs to be changed to fix the issue, but I'm going to try to outline my thought process while I debug it.

 <!--more-->